aryanxmhamad/phishing-detecter/README.md

 # 🛡️ Phishing Detector

 A simple web-based phishing detection tool built with **Python**, **Flask**, and **HTML**.
-It analyzes URLs, emails, and HTML code to identify common phishing indicators and provides a risk score with a verdict.
+It analyzes URLs, emails, and HTML code to identify common phishing indicators and provides a risk score with a verdict. and you can visit the web : https://phishing-detecter.vercel.app/
 ---

 ## Features